zigalenarcic/mangl/README.md

 ## License

-Mangl is licesend under the BSD 2-clause license.
+Mangl is licensed under the BSD 2-clause license.